Vbdiaz/face-app/README.md

 - **Emotion Detection**: [FER-2013 Dataset](https://www.kaggle.com/datasets/msambare/fer2013)
 - **Face Detection**: Pretrained Haar cascade classifiers from OpenCV.
 You can find the frontal face Haar cascade classifier [here](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml).

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes and commit them (`git commit -m 'Add feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.